salesforce/omakase/readme.md

 - **16, 17** - orphaned comments linked to the `Rule`
 - **18, 19** - orphaned comments linked to the `Stylesheet`

-Note that without a `SyntaxTree` plugin registered, some of the orphaned comments will be dropped.
-Also, without refinement the comments on the inner segments of the `Selector`s and `Declaration`s will not be known.
+Note that without refinement, the comments on the inner segments of the `Selector`s and `Declaration`s will not be known.

 #### Annotations